clementgallet/libTAS/docs/guides/options.md

 ### Mouse relative mode

 Set the mouse position relative to the center of the screen.
-For exemple, if you move the cursor 3 pixels to the right of the center of the screen, it will send to the game as if you moved your cursor 3 pixels to the right from the last frame.
+For exemple, if you move the cursor 3 pixels to the right of the center of the screen, it will be sent to the game as if you moved your cursor 3 pixels to the right from the last frame.
 This is useful for first-person controls, together with the next feature.